-Easy to Intermediate/ Late Oct to Late April
+Best time: Late Oct to Late April

 Around 100 years ago, in an article that appeared in the London Spectator, the poet Blanche Baughan declared the Milford Track to be ‘the finest walk in the world’.

-The Milford Track will show you pristine lakes, sky-scraping mountain peaks and enormous valley views; and it will take you to feel the misty breath of Sutherland Falls, the tallest waterfall in New Zealand.
+The Milford Track will show you pristine lakes, sky-scraping mountain peaks and enormous valley views.
+It will take you to feel the misty breath of Sutherland Falls, the tallest waterfall in New Zealand.

 Day 1, Glade Wharf > Clinton Hut, 5km

-Walkers cross a suspension bridge then follow the track through pretty beech forest for an hour before arriving at Clinton Hut.
+Walkers cross a suspension bridge then follow the track through pretty beech forest for an hour before arriving at Clinton Hut(opens in new window).
 There are a number of swimming holes near the hut.

 Day 2, Clinton Hut > Mintaro Hut, 16.5km

 The track then crosses a large, open area and winds past the Hirere Falls before walkers a first glimpse of the MacKinnon Pass and the spectacular Pompolona Ice Field.
-It is approximately 2 hours' from here to the Mintaro Hut.
+It is approximately 2 hours' from here to the Mintaro Hut(opens in new window).

 Day 3, Mintaro Hut > Dumpling Hut, 14km

-At the top of the climb, the track winds up and over the MacKinnon Pass, the highest point on the track at 1154 metres.
+At the top of the climb, the track winds up and over the MacKinnon Pass, the highest point on the track at 1,154 metres.
 While catching your breath at the summit, look back on the stunning Clinton Valley.
 To the north lies Arthur Valley and Milford Sound - a view that is crowded with mountain peaks.
-From here, the track winds downhill, crossing beneath Mount Balloon and the Jervois Glacier before following a boardwalk beside the Roaring Burn River with it's numerous waterfalls.
+From here, the track winds downhill, crossing beneath Mount Balloon and the Jervois Glacier before following a boardwalk beside the Roaring Burn River with its numerous waterfalls.

 Shortly after the boardwalk, a side track leads to the stunning Sutherland Falls - the highest in New Zealand.
-The 580 metre fall drops directly out of Lake Quill, which is fed by several glaciers, and plummets to the ground in three steps.
+The 580-metre fall drops directly out of Lake Quill, which is fed by several glaciers, and plummets to the ground in three steps.
 After you've finished soaking up the beauty of the waterfall, it's a short walk to the Dumpling Hut.

 Day 4, Dumpling Hut > Sandfly Point, 18km

 The hike to the end of the track today includes a number of pretty waterfalls, suspension bridges and crystal-clear creeks.
 Take your time at beautiful McKay Falls and Lake Ida before hiking past the last waterfall on the track, named Giant Gate Falls.

 Great restaurants, quality accommodation in a remarkable alpine setting make Te Anau a very appealing place to prepare for (or recover from) walking the Milford Track.

 There are a number of specialist tour operators who can aide you in bringing your Milford Track walking experience to life.
 Take a look at these businesses to find out if a walking tour is right for you.

-If you want to do a Great Walk independently, you will need to book the DOC accommodation on the trails.
+If you want to do the Milford Track or any of the Great Walks independently, you will need to book the DOC accommodation on the trails.
 The fee for this varies between each Great Walk.
 It is recommended that you book in advance for this popular walk.